EffEPi/fabric/README.md

 fabric
 ======

-again.. a new PHP framework/autoloader
+again.. a new PHP framework